victoriacheng15/victoriacheng15.vercel.app/src/content/post/exploring-javascript-reduce-function.md

 ---
-title: Explore JavaScript Reduce Function
+title: Exploring JavaScript Reduce Function
 description: "The reduce function is one of the built-in methods in JS that allow you to transform an array into a single value by iterating over each element in the array."
 publishDate: "2023-02-15"
 tags: [javascript]